 As the park grew, the Koch family knew Christmas was not the only theming possibility for the park.
 In 1984, Santa Claus Land expanded to also include Halloween and 4th of July sections, and the park’s name was changed to Holiday World.

 In 1993, Splashin’ Safari Water Park was added; it now covers nearly 40 acres and features two water coasters and wave pools, a river, family raft rides and water slides, plus several interactive family-waterplay complexes.
-The park, which was named the nation’s #1 Water Park by USA Today, also offers free sunscreen.
+The park, which was recently named the nation’s #4 Water Park by TripAdvisor, also offers free sunscreen.

 Holiday World introduced The Raven wooden roller coaster in 1995; it has been voted one of the world’s top wooden coasters each year since, as has The Legend wooden roller coaster, added in 2000.
 That year, Holiday World became the first park in the world to provide free, unlimited soft drinks.